dosipod/SrWiki/Digital-Microphone-Hookup.md

 We do not have these digital microphones running on an ESP8266.

 Having problems getting the INMP441 running with WLED?
 Here's a test sketch (which you can compile with the Arduino IDE): https://pastebin.com/Ua7s7LYF
 .
 If you are still having a problem with that sketch, change the line with ONLY_LEFT to ONLY_RIGHT.
-If that works, you'll need to go into usermod.cpp and change that line.
+If that works, you'll need to go into audio_source.h and change that line.

 Here's the first board I've seen with the ICS-43434 at: https://www.tindie.com/products/serg74/digital-i2s-microphone-ics-43434-add-on/